-In our constantly evolving modern era, business leaders are increasingly confronted with new problems that appear suddenly and require urgent and effective action.
+In our constantly evolving modern era, organizational leaders are increasingly confronted with new problems that appear suddenly and require urgent and effective action.
 Learning agility is a powerful skill that can help you navigate new situations by pulling from your own experience, even when the task at hand is something you haven’t tackled before.

 This interactive webinar will help you:

-- Support the development of 4 skills essential to becoming a learning agile leader
+- Support the development of 4 skills essential to becoming a learning agile leader;

-- Create organizational environments that engage and leverage learning agile leaders
+- Create organizational environments that engage and leverage learning-agile leaders.

 Creativity and Innovation